Images from the History of Medicine (IHM)

 Copyright & Permissions

 The Images from the History of Medicine (IHM) database is a catalog of the prints and photographs collection of the National Library of Medicine (NLM).
 The purpose of the database is to assist users in finding illustrative material for private study, scholarship, and research.
-The NLM does not own the copyright to the images in the database, nor do we charge access or permission fees for their use.
-We do request, however, that published images include the credit line "Courtesy of the National Library of Medicine."
+The NLM does not own the copyright to the images in the database, nor does it charge access or permission fees for their use.
+It is requested, however, that published images include the credit line "Courtesy of the National Library of Medicine."

 Since the NLM does not own the copyright to the images, it is the responsibility of anyone using the database, or ordering reproductions based on information in it, to ensure that the use of this material is in compliance with the U. S. Copyright Law (Title 17, United States Code).
 For more information on copyright or how to initiate a copyright search, please contact the U.S. Copyright Office at 202-707-5959 or visit their web site at http://www.loc.gov/copyright/